Tutti

 Initial discussions

-After reading the script, the location manager works with the director and production designer to build out an idea of their vision for the sets and establishing the types and number of locations needed.
+After reading the script, the film location manager works with the director and production designer to build out an idea of their vision for the sets and establishing the types and number of locations needed.

 Hiring